Towards sharp regularity: Full-dimensional tori in $ C^\infty $ vector fields over $ \mathbb{T}^\infty $: Proofs of the results

 \subsection{Proof of Theorem \ref{VECT3}}

+Here, we would like to emphasize again that the proof of the Abstract $ m $-weighted KAM Theorem \ref{VECABSTRACT} is not closely related to the specific form of the nonresonance itself (such as the infinite-dimensional Diophantine nonresonance in Definition \ref{VECINDIO}), but rather strongly depends on the small divisor estimate it leads to (such as the Diophantine small divisor Lemma \ref{VECSM}).
+Based on this observation, we shall now proceed to present the proof for the quasi-periodic case.

-Consider (i).
-It is well known that frequencies satisfying finite dimensional Diophantine nonresonance in \eqref{VECFINITEDIO} do exist, and admit full Lebesgue measure in $ \mathbb{R}^n $.
-Similar to the arguments in Section \ref{VECPT2}, Abstract $ m $-weighted KAM Theorem \ref{VECABSTRACT} do work for finite dimensional case, because $ \left| k \right| \leqslant \left| k \right| $ (note that the weight $ w $ being some approximation function is only required for infinite dimensional case).
-Therefore, with the Diophantine assumption \eqref{VECFINITEDIO} for vector field, setting the balancing sequence $ d_j\equiv0 $ yields
+We first consider the proof of (i).
+It is well known that frequencies satisfying the finite-dimensional Diophantine nonresonance in \eqref{VECFINITEDIO} do exist, and admit full Lebesgue measure in $ \mathbb{R}^n $.
+Similar to the arguments in Section \ref{VECPT2}, the Abstract $ m $-weighted KAM Theorem \ref{VECABSTRACT} does work for the finite-dimensional case, because $ \left| k \right| \leqslant \left| k \right| $ (note that the weight $ w $ being some approximation function is only required for the infinite-dimensional case).
+Therefore, with the Diophantine assumption \eqref{VECFINITEDIO} for the vector field $ \omega \in \mathbb{R}^n$, setting the balancing sequence $ d_j\equiv0 $ yields

 for all $ q \in \left( {0,{b^{ - \beta - 1}}} \right) $ and $ b>1 $.
-Besides, by the exponential property one obtains that
+Besides, by the exponential property, one obtains that